neurobin/python-ocd/README.md

 Do you come from a C++ background?
 Are you very fond of the popular access modifiers such as `public`, `private`, `protected` etc?
 Do you worry that some of your python programs will be used by new pythonists and they will abuse your private variables?

-Well, veteran pythonists will tell you that, this behavior is over-obsessive and programmers in the python world are all adult people (which is true).
+Well, veteran pythonists will tell you, that, this behavior is over-obsessive and programmers in the python world are all adult people (which is true).
 In python, you don't usually worry about public or private, instead, you think of internal variables and follow a convention: use a single leading underscore for internal variables (e.g `_varname`) and two leading underscores if you want name mangling inside a class (e.g `__varname`).
 This does not make them protected or private, but python programmers will know whether they are internal, from the leading underscore.

 Now, some people may still want to protect some of their variables from unknown changes, make them readonly, undeletable, etc. For example: